-An actuary is someone who calculates the current value of financial events that either occurred in the past or are expected to occur in the future by applying probability and statistical methods to calculate the risk of occurrence of any event, such as the onset of illness, recurrent disease, hospitalization, disability, or death.
+An actuarial analysis is the calculation of the current value of financial events that either occurred in the past or expected to happen in the future by applying probability.
+Statistical methods calculate the risk of occurrence of any event, such as the onset of illness, recurrent disease, hospitalization, disability, or death.

-Actuaries in the litigation arena play an important role in civil litigation cases by assisting in the quantification of economic damages.
+Actuaries in the litigation arena play an essential role in civil litigation cases by assisting in the quantification of economic damages.

 TD&P experts issuing statements of actuarial opinion (SAOs) are required to adhere to the Society of Actuary’s Code of Professional Conduct, Actuarial Standards of Practice, and Qualification Standards for education, experience, and continuing education.
 The principal calculations carried out by our experts include the present value of lost past and future earnings, lost pension and other benefits, lost valuable services, and the cost of future care in disputes arising from matters such as:

-To learn more about our actuarial services or to schedule an appointment, contact TD&P Consulting, Inc., located in the Washington, D.C., Metropolitan Area, today.
+To learn more about our actuarial services or to schedule an appointment, contact TD&P Consulting, Inc. at firstname.lastname@example.org or call (877) 420-8680.

 Wishnick, S. (n.d.).
 Actuarial Litigation Service.
 Retrieved February 18, 2020, from https://www.actlitserv.com/index.php?page=confessions-of-a-financial-expert